-Now we can conduct measurements using the amplifier with a relatively narrow dynamic range, i.e. reduce the requirements for measuring amplifier.
+Now we can conduct measurements using the amplifier with a relatively narrow dynamic range, i.e. we can reduce the requirements for measuring amplifier.

-If classifying this circuit according to the number of required connection wires, this circuit will be called a four-wire measuring circuit.
+If classifying this circuit according to the number of required connection wires, this circuit will be called a four-wired measuring circuit.

 But this circuit is not perfect too.
 The power supply voltage may change under the influence of different factors, which introduces errors to measurements.
-Also, the wires from measuring bridge to the amplifier tend to be very long, and accordingly have some resistance that causes certain drop in power supply voltage.
-These factors must be taken into account in order to ensure more accurate measurements.
+Also, the wires from measuring bridge to the amplifier tend to be very long, and hence have some resistance that causes certain drop in power supply voltage.
+These factors must be taken into account in order to ensure more precise measurements.
 To compensate for these factors, it is sufficient to measure the actual voltage on the strain gauge bridge.
-To do this, add another differential amplifier to the circuit for measuring the bridge power voltage directly on the strain gauge bridge (see Figure 3).
+To do this one have to add another differential amplifier to the circuit for measuring the bridge power voltage directly on the strain gauge bridge (see Figure 3).
 This amplifier has a wider absolute range of measurements than the measuring amplifier.
 If we calculate the number of wires coming from the measuring circuit to the strain gauge bridge, it will be clear why this circuit is called a six-wire measuring circuit.

 However, that is not as good as it gets.
 There is a following way to ensure even greater accuracy of measurements.
 All previous circuits utilized the strain gauge bridge power with DC voltage.
 But, as is well known, low-frequency part of spectrum contains considerable amount of thermal and other noise.
-By powering the strain gauge bridge with AC current, while shifting the operating frequency range to high frequencies, you can increase the signal-to-noise ratio, thus improving the accuracy of measurements.
+By powering the strain gauge bridge with AC current, while shifting the operating frequency range to high frequencies, you can increase the signal-to-noise ratio, thus enhancing the measurements accuracy.
 To do this, select the spectrum window with low noise.

 These circuits have both advantages and disadvantages.
 The table below demonstrates them.
 We excluded the voltage divider circuit due to its incapacity.